 The process that produces it is called corporate strategic planning, or sometimes simply corporate planning.

 In a few situations however, it may be justified to speak of corporate level strategy to distinguish it from other kinds of planning.

 These ‘group structures’ may undertake strategic planning as group exercise where under the corporate level strategy, each separate subsidiary or division has its own strategic planning process and strategic plan.
 In these cases however, one of the most significant inputs to each divisions’ strategic planning is the output of the corporate strategic planning.
-These outputs from corporate level strategy; usually in the form of performance targets for the divisions cannot be ignored by the subsidiary unit.
+These outputs from corporate level strategy are usually in the form of performance targets for the divisions.
+The subsidiary units cannot ignore them.

 Here we emphasize the use of strategic plan as far as possible according to this definition.

 Strategic planning is a systematic, formally documented process for deciding the handful of key decisions that an organisation, viewed as a corporate whole, must get right in order to thrive over the next few years.

 However, because of this wide spread usage in a variety of contexts we also use the description ‘corporate level strategy’ or ‘corporate strategy’, and refer sometimes to ‘corporate strategic planning’ to make it clear we are not talking about all these other partial or ‘non-corporate’ forms.

 Because the successful implementation of corporate level strategy relies on cooperation and alignment across the organization as a whole, it is useful to distinguish the various levels of strategy.

 Let us illustrate the place of strategic planning in the overall set of plans involved with corporate strategic planning, according to this sequence -

 Note when we say business unit, it may also, among other designations, be known as strategic business unit strategy or divisional strategy.
 Moreover, functional strategy may apply to cross-divisional or cross-functional processes, or major projects.
 Confusing isn’t it!